bobdenotter/editbutton/README.md

 Quick Edit Button
 =================

-A nifty little extension to add a button to quickle edit any record in Bolt.
+A nifty little extension to add a button to quickly edit any record in Bolt.
 All 'record detail' pages will show a button in one of the corners, to take you directly to that page in Bolt's backend.